AriesxBackup/ViP3R/README.md

 # ViP3R
 *[!]
 About :*
-Memory Based Injector That Uses C++ For Rutime Code Patching Of libUe4 On Android To Inject Custom Values.
+Memory Based Injector That Uses C++ For Rutime Code Patching Of [PUBG Mobile] libUe4 On Android To Inject Custom Values.
 Project Made With [Supportive Purpose] Collaboration With @TeamAvenger For Public Use Only And is Not Meant To Be Sold.

 *[?]
 How To Use :*